Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Experiments and Results

 We have standardised the datasets by focusing on the ``text'' and ``label'' columns in the publicly shared datasets.
-Considering our datasets must contain only a limited number of labels, we have manually reduced the number of labelled instances to simulate a few-label learning problem; for example, we retained only 100 labelled instances.
+Considering our datasets must contain only a limited number of labels, we have manually reduced the number of labelled instances to simulate the FL learning problem; for example, we retained only 100 labelled instances.
 For more details on test/training size, please refer to Table~\ref{tab:train-test-sizes}.